 Building on water table control of the heat-affected zone, on-piece cooling pushes thermal management directly onto the sheet to lock down flatness and kerf quality on thin steel.

-For stainless, submerge the panel just below the surface; the water jacket strips latent heat and mitigates distortion from cumulative passes.
+For stainless, submerge the panel just below the surface.
+The water jacket strips latent heat and reduces distortion from cumulative passes.

 Run brisk feed rates to minimize dwell and thermal soak.
 Monitor steam, adjust flow, and maintain uninterrupted coolant contact through the toolpath.